dimforge/rapier.rs/docs-examples/README.md

 ## Rust

-The produced binary might or might not produce something useful, it's intended usage is to run `cargo check --workspace`.
+The produced binary might or might not produce something useful, it's intended usage is to run `cargo check --workspace --examples`.

 ## Javascript